Theand Phrozen Shuffle XL offer excellent print quality but are not without their flaws. Check out our review to find

-Once hooked into our printer via the network, you get access to advanced configuration options, the ability to pipe prints directly to the printer (although we’d advise against this for the sheer number of timeouts other errors we encountered doing so), and set up new resin profiles.
+Once hooked into our printer via the network, you get access to advanced configuration options, the ability to pipe prints directly to the printer (although we’d advise against this for the sheer number of timeouts and other errors we encountered doing so), and set up new resin profiles.

 Phrozen’s user manual — which is bafflingly password protected — points out the relevant variables you may need to adjust when creating a resin profile but doesn’t go as far as to explain what they do or how you might find a particular resin’s correct setting.
 Discovering the setting to enter can be a time-consuming process of experimentation, curing your new resin “blind” and adjusting based on how it reacts to your current exposure time.

-You get no tips or advice on how to proceed, and there are scant few find resources at your fingertips that detail this.
+You get no tips or advice on how to proceed, and there are scant few resources at your fingertips that detail this.
 Phrozen isn’t solving a problem here with the Shuffle, which is a shame considering how workhorse-like the Shuffle is when burning through the company’s resin using its preconfigured resin profiles.

 Heck, even NanoDLP — the printer host/control software the Phrozen Shuffle operates on — has an inbuilt resin exposure test to help determine such things, but there’s no mention of it in Phrozen’s secretive manual.

 The act of taking a 3D model and preparing it for printing on the Phrozen Shuffle also highlights the lack of maturity in the desktop/hobbyist space for software preparing prints for SLA/MSLA.

 Phrozen’s documentation nudges you in the direction of Meshmixer for support generation — a necessary step when printing with resin — before punting the file over to Asiga STOMP for generating an SLC file.
 If you, like us, find Meshmixer an excellent repair and transformation tool, but a bit cumbersome for support generation, then, of course, you can opt for an alternative slicer with support generation.